gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 }
 ```

 To disable or customize the token fetch cache, specify the `tokenfetch.cache` property in the `Service` configuration.
 You can use the simple, built-in LRU cache or alternatively provide any Node.js cache implementation with the standard `get/set` signature.
+The `get`/`set` methods may be synchronous or asynchronous (Promise-based); the library awaits them either way.

 The following configuration snippets are examples that use the built-in LRU cache: